For students who took a year or more of Calculus in high school or who have earned college credit for Calculus:

 Take this test at least 2 weeks prior to your orientation date.
 Depending on your results, you may also be required to take the ALEKS Math Placement Exam.

-What you should know before taking MPT 3
+What you should know before taking Advanced Math Placement Test

-- The MPT3 is an online, 20 item multiple-choice test including the following topics: limits, differentiation, basic integration, curve-sketching, simple applications, and trigonometric functions.
+- The Advanced Math Placement Test is an online, 20 item multiple-choice test including the following topics: limits, differentiation, basic integration, curve-sketching, simple applications, and trigonometric functions.

 - You must complete the test in one sitting.